Devon Sharks: History

 In 2012 Devon Sharks were Champions of the RLC South West beating North Devon Raiders.

 In 2013 Devon Sharks entered into a partnership with Prostate Cancer UK and went on to become Champions of the South West for the third time.
-Sharks also lost in very closely fought game v Cornish Rebels in the SW Cup.
-Reached the Harry Jepson Cup Semi-Final before crashing out to South West London Chargers 44-22.
+Sharks also lost in very closely fought game against the Cornish Rebels in the SW Cup.
+Reached the Harry Jepson Trophy Semi-Final before losing 44-22 to the South West London Chargers.

 In 2015 Devon Sharks finished third in the table and crashed out of the SWRL play off system at the semi-final stage.

 In 2016 Devon Sharks finished second, and played Cornish Rebels in the Grand Final, finishing runners up.
 Earlier in the season, both played the SW Cup Final, only for Sharks to be beaten by 2 points.

 In 2017 Devon Sharks pulled out of the SWRL to concentrate on appeasing sponsors and to rebuild the club.
 Three years of missed fixtures and the requirement to play at neutral venues in the 2017 season was not conducive to the clubs growth.
 Sharks played friendlies against clubs from across the country against higher level opposition.
 Won the SWRL 9s at Teignbridge Trojans.

 in 2019 Devon Sharks returned to the SWRL stronger and more experienced after two years of playing higher quality opposition.
 The club won its fourth title after beating Tarka Storm 38-10 in the Grand Final down in Launceston.
 The club then went on to beat Somerset Vikings 56-24 in the Harry Jepson Quarter Final to reach a third semi final at national level.

 In 2020 Devon Sharks applied for and were accepted into the Southern Conference the top level of amateur rugby league in the South.